Heading Out on a Winter Hike? Here's How to Dress for the Elements

-Wearing several layers that you can don and remove as your body temperature dictates is the way to go.
-Start with a lightweight synthetic like the Patagonia Women's Capilene 3 Midweight Zip Neck ($39.99 with free shipping, a low by $1), which will wick moisture away from your skin and allow it to evaporate, keeping you dry and warm.
+Wearing several layers you can don and remove as your body temperature dictates is the way to go.
+Start with a lightweight synthetic like the Head Men's Compression Shirt Base Layer ($7.99 with free shipping), which will wick moisture away from your skin and allow it to evaporate, keeping you dry and warm.

 I usually only wear two bottom layers, since my legs are doing almost all the work, and thus generating the most heat.
 I first suit up in a pair of long underwear.
-Ladies might like these SmartWool Men's NTS Microweight Bottoms ($59.95 with free shipping, a low by $15).
-For an outer layer, consider Under Armour Men's Fleece Open Bottom Team Pants ($44.99 with free shipping, a low by $5), which are breathable yet, even wet, provide insulation.
-Some hikers prefer rain pants to match their rain jacket, but I've found them a bit too hot and annoyingly noisy while walking through the picturesque winter landscape.
+Consider the SmartWool Men's Microweight Long Underwear Bottoms ($51.93 with free shipping).
+For an outer layer, women might like the Eddie Bauer Women's Polar Fleece-Lined Pants (from $54.99 with $9.99 s&h), which have moisture-shedding technology to help keep you dry and warm.
+Some hikers prefer rain pants to match their rain jacket, but I've found them a bit too hot and annoyingly noisy while walking through picturesque winter landscapes.

 To keep my lower legs and feet dry, especially in muddy or snowy conditions, I highly recommend high gaiters, which wrap around ankles and calves and hook into the top of your boots.

 Put Your Best Foot Forward

 The most important piece of gear, in my opinion, is footwear.
-Any light hiking boot or running shoe will suffice on dry urban trails, but if you are bound for the backcountry where you might have to scramble across creeks or wade through snow banks, you would be well advised to invest in a pair of boots; a good pair might last most of a lifetime, so they're a worthy investment.
+Any light hiking boot or running shoe will suffice on dry urban trails, but if you are bound for the backcountry, where you might have to scramble across creeks or wade through snowbanks, you would be well-advised to invest in a pair of boots.
+A good pair might last most of a lifetime, so they're a worthy investment.